vpuhoff/Python-ESP32-TFT-Stream/README.md

     * Generates and streams a real-time CPU usage monitor.
     * Generates and streams a dashboard of system metrics collected from a Prometheus instance.
 * Displays the stream on an ESP32-C3 driven TFT screen (using the TFT_eSPI library).
-* Uses TCP for low-latency communication.
+* Uses TCP for communication with `TCP_NODELAY` enabled for potentially lower latency.
+* **Advanced Differential Updates:**
-* Implements differential updates (sending only changed screen regions) for screen capture efficiency.
+    * Implements differential updates (sending only changed screen regions).
+    * Features an **adaptive threshold** for `dirty_rect` detection, dynamically balancing image quality and frame rate based on processing performance.
 * Handles large updates by chunking them into smaller packets.
 * Includes server-side gamma and white balance correction for fine-tuning color reproduction.
-* Python server for data capture/generation and processing.
+* **Multi-threaded Python Server:** Utilizes separate threads for frame generation and frame processing/sending, improving responsiveness and throughput.
 * Arduino client for receiving and rendering on ESP32.
-* Configurable resolution, capture area (for screen streaming), and update rate.
+* Configurable resolution, capture area (for screen streaming), and target FPS for adaptive threshold.
 * Handles connection drops and attempts reconnection with visual feedback on ESP32.
-* **Prometheus Exporter:** The Python server includes a Prometheus exporter to monitor its own performance (e.g., processing times for different stages, packet sizes).
+* **Comprehensive Prometheus Exporter:** The Python server includes a Prometheus exporter to monitor its own performance in detail (e.g., processing times for different stages, packet sizes, queue lengths, calculated FPS, adaptive threshold value).

 ## Hardware Requirements